Hacker0x01/docs.hackerone.com/docs/hackers/signal-and-impact.md

 ### Signal and Impact Facts
 * Signal and Impact are only calculated when there are more than 3 closed reports or 3 bounties respectively.
 * Signal is measured on a scale from -10 to 7, corresponding to Reputation changes for triage states ranging from "Spam" to "Resolved."
-* Self closed and duplicate reports don't affect your Signal or Impact.
+* Self-closed and duplicate reports don't affect your Signal or Impact.
 * Impact is only calculated for reports submitted to programs that offer bounties.
 * Impact is measured on a scale from 0 to 50, and it corresponds to Reputation gains calculated by bounty levels awarded.
 * HackerOne displays a hacker's percentile rank for their Signal and Impact relative to other hackers on the platform.